-“It ends up putting your body in a position where your deep-neck stabilizers, muscle-wise - it’s kind of like the core of your lower back, but up in your neck – aren’t able to function.
-That position where you’re having to push your head forward and up in order to look up at the television compromises those muscles” Simpson says.
+“It ends up putting your body in a position where your deep-neck stabilizers, muscle-wise — it’s kind of like the core of your lower back, but up in your neck — aren’t able to function.
+That position where you’re having to push your head forward and up in order to look up at the television compromises those muscles,” Simpson says.
 “Having your head forward like that causes a shearing force within your mid-cervical spine.
 That’s where a lot of pain ends up coming from … you lose the ability for your neck to stabilize.”

 And muscle pain isn’t the only thing you can suffer from.
 “Headaches are a huge problem in our population, and neck headaches become a problem as well when you start protruding your chin forward with that ‘looking up’ posture.”
-Simpson also indicated this pore posture leads to improper breathing, which causes us to over-use certain muscles which become yet another source of pain.
+Simpson also indicated this poor posture leads to improper breathing, which causes us to overuse certain muscles which become yet another source of pain.
 My takeaway from our interview: It’s not worth the pain.

 Six degrees of separation from a beautiful picture

 On this issue, there is no debate.
 I review upwards of 30 TVs per year, and the viewing angle on LED/LCD TVs remains a big problem, even among top-tier TVs.